5 Coffeeshops to Check out in Greenville, SC

 While the interior is nothing to write home about, they do offer a nice covered patio.
 Spring, fall, and early summer are the best seasons to enjoy your drink outside.

-The cafe also offers fresh seasonal produce, fruit from local farms, and housemade Stecca bread daily.
+The coop also offers fresh seasonal produce, fruit from local farms, and housemade Stecca bread daily.

 5. West End Coffee Shoppe

 West End Coffee Shoppe is a great choice for those looking to escape the crowds as it is located in the quieter West End of Main Street.
 If you plan on attending a Greenville Drive game at Fluor Field, this is a great choice as the field is within walking distance.
 Also, there are numerous restaurants and boutique shops to stroll through in this part of town.

 The design is minimal, although the exposed brick walls add a nice historic touch.
 Large windows offer the perfect setting for people watching while enjoying your cup of joe.
 The Brew of the Day, available in a medium or dark roast, is always excellent.
 The artisan roasted coffee beans come from parent company, West End Coffee roasters, one of the oldest roasters in the Carolinas.